KSAH-42/RabbitOM/RabbitOM.Net.Rtp/Readme.txt

-﻿The implement in this project is :
+﻿The implementation in this project is :

  * not finished
  * and not tested